Trump says he and Xi will sign China trade deal

-PALM BEACH: US President Donald Trump said on Tuesday he and Chinese President Xi Jinping will have a signing ceremony to sign the first phase of the US-China trade deal agreed to this month.
+PALM BEACH, FLORIDA: US President Donald Trump said on Tuesday he and Chinese President Xi Jinping will have a signing ceremony to sign the first phase of the US-China trade deal agreed to this month.

 “We will be having a signing ceremony, yes,” Trump told reporters.
 “We will ultimately, yes, when we get together.
 And we’ll be having a quicker signing because we want to get it done.
 The deal is done, it’s just being translated right now.”